- Home (US)

 Christine Blanchard

-As the Managing Director of Healthcare at CTG, Christine Blanchard is responsible for building and maintaining strong and effective partnerships with healthcare clients.
+As the Vice President of Healthcare at CTG, Christine Blanchard is responsible for building and maintaining strong and effective partnerships with healthcare clients.
 She strategically blends innovative services with cutting-edge technologies to address the unique challenges, requirements, and regulations of today’s healthcare market.
 Blanchard earned a degree in computer science, has more than 35 years of experience in the IT industry, and is an active member of CHIME and HIMSS.

 -